MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/rbac-ai-studio.md

 | Cognitive Services OpenAI User | Azure OpenAI Resource for chat model | Azure OpenAI resource for embedding model | Required only if using two Azure OpenAI resources to communicate. |

 > [!NOTE]
-> The Cognitive Services OpenAI User role is only required if you are using two Azure OpenAI resources: one for your chat model and one for your embedding model.
-If this applies, enable Trusted Services AND ensure the Connection for your embedding model Azure OpenAI resource has EntraID enabled.
+> The __Cognitive Services OpenAI User__ role is only required if you are using two Azure OpenAI resources: one for your chat model and one for your embedding model.
+If this applies, enable Trusted Services AND ensure the connection for your embedding model Azure OpenAI resource has Microsoft Entra ID enabled.

 ## Scenario: Use an existing Azure OpenAI resource